SEZ Full Form-Special Economic Zone

 Challenges of SEZs

-Despite their numerous benefits, SEZs face several challenges:
+Despite their benefits, SEZs face several challenges:

 Case Studies: Successful SEZ Models